The Spectre's Bride: Synopsis

 A young girl kneels in prayer, lamenting the deaths of her father, mother, sister and brother; and the absence of her departed truelove.
 Before going away, he had told her in the first year to sow flax; in the second to spin it into linen; and in the third to make it into wedding shirts for them both.
 This she does; then one night he returns, urging her to come away with him before daybreak.
 This she does; and as they travel across rough country, he persuades her to throw away in turn her missal, her rosary and her crucifix.
 Finally they arrive at what he calls his house, but which she sees to be a church.
 He bids her throw her linen away, but when he leaps over the wall and looks behind him, there is no-one there.

 The narration's perspective now shifts to that of the man, lying dead on a bier in his tomb.
 Three times spirits of the dead rap at the door, trying to persuade him to join them; two times they are repelled by the prayers of someone unseen; but the third prayer fails, and the spirits are only driven away by cockcrow.

-Townsfolk arriving to hear mass find the body of the girl in an open grave, with the wedding shirts scattered around her.
-They give her decent burial, and an anonymous narrator remarks that without her prayers, her soul would have been lost.
+Townsfolk arriving to hear mass find the girl in an open crypt, with the wedding shirts scattered around on all the graves.
+Erben doesn’t say whether she is alive or dead but the narrator remarks that without her prayers, she would have suffered a terrible death: her body torn like the shreds of wedding shirts.